Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Introduction

 \section{Introduction}

-Modern Statistical Mechanics offers large and important class of driven-dissipative systems that naturally evolve to a critical state, characterized by power-law distributions of relaxation events~\cite{lubeck04}, and among concepts and theories which attempt to explain long-ranged spatio-temporal correlations the physical paradigm called `self-organized criticality' takes its particular place ~\cite{dhar06}.
-Usually the term `self-organized criticality' refers to different types of systems that are attracted to a stationary critical state without being tuned to a critical point~\cite{hinrichsen00}.
-This phenomenon is believed to be behind random fluctuations at the macroscopic scale, self-similar shapes, and huge avalanches caused by small perturbations.
+Modern Statistical Mechanics offers a large and important class of driven-dissipative lattice systems that naturally evolve to a critical state, which is characterized by power-law distributions of the sizes of relaxation events (a paradigm example is the emergence of avalanches caused by small perturbations).
+In many mathematically interesting and physically relevant cases such systems are attracted to a stationary critical state without being specifically tuned to a critical point.
+In particular, it is believed that this phenomenon lies behind random fluctuations at the macroscopic scale, and creation of self-similar shapes in a variety of growth systems.

-When it refers to non-equilibrium steady states, now it is understood at theoretical level that self-organized criticality (further SOC) is related to a conventional phase transition~\cite{hinrichsen00}.
-It concerns a system whose natural dynamics drives it towards, and then maintains it, at the \emph{edge} of stability~\cite{dhar06}.
-The known examples are related to underlying non-equilibrium systems which actually do have a parameter and exhibit critical phenomena, the so-called \emph{absorbing-state phase transitions}~\cite{lubeck04}.
-Such phase transitions arise from a conflict between spread of activity, and a tendency for this activity to die out~\cite{dickman02}, or between creation and annihilation processes~\cite{lubeck04}.
-The transition point separates an active phase and an absorbing phase in which the dynamics gets eventually frozen~\cite{lubeck04}.
+Due to strong non-locality of correlations and dynamic long-range effects, classical analytic and probabilistic techniques fail in most cases of interest, making the rigorous analysis of such systems a major mathematical challenge.

-The underlying models exhibit SOC when coupled to a suitable control mechanism~\cite{dickman02,dickman00}.
-In the case of sandpile models, sand is being added to the system at a constant \emph{small} rate~\cite{dhar06}.
-Namely, either some \emph{external agent} waits for global stabilization before adding the next grain, or \emph{different time scales} are involved in the process~\cite{dickman02}.
-So sandpiles should belong to the domain of active-absorbing state transition with many absorbing states~\cite{dhar06}.
-The phenomenology and correct interpretation of SOC in more general cases is still a subject of debate~\cite{dhar99,dhar06,dickman02,dickman00,dickman98,hinrichsen00}.
+Studies of the above phenomenon are confined to very few models, and its conceptual understanding is extremely fragmented.
+Among theories which attempt to explain long-ranged spatio-temporal correlations, the physical paradigm called `self-organized criticality' takes its particular place~\cite{dhar-06,hinrichsen-00}.
+These are systems whose natural dynamics drives them towards, and then maintains them at the \emph{edge} of stability~\cite{dhar-06}.
+However, for non-equilibrium steady states it is becoming increasingly evident that `self-organized criticality' is related to conventional critical behavior, namely that of an \emph{absorbing-state phase transition}.
+The known examples are variations of underlying non-equilibrium systems which actually do have a parameter and exhibit critical phenomena.
+The phase transition in these systems arises from a conflict between a spread of activity and a tendency for this activity to die out~\cite{dickman-02,lubeck-04}, and the transition point separates an active and an absorbing phase in which the dynamics gets eventually extinct in any finite region.